 Walk Before You Run

-Your dog should master loose-leash walking before you start training him to run beside you.
+Your dog should master loose-leash walking before you start training them to run beside you.
 A canine companion that pulls on the leash is frustrating when walking, but downright dangerous at faster speeds.
 Remember that the environment is full of rewards, like squirrels and interesting smells.
 So, if you want your dog to stay near you, with the leash hanging in a J shape, you need to be equally rewarding.
 Use treats, toys, and praise to reinforce your dog for keeping the leash slack.

 Now that your dog is politely walking at your side, it’s time to speed things up.
 When you’re out for a walk, it’s handy to have a cue, such as “let’s go,” that tells your dog it’s time to move on and get walking.
 A different cue, like “get running” or “move it,” can be used to tell your dog it’s time to pick up the pace.
-The more information you can give your dog about what you expect, the better he will be at responding appropriately.
+The more information you can give your dog about what you expect, the better they will be at responding appropriately.

 Tips for a Safe and Enjoyable Run